pubkey/rxdb/docs-src/premium.md

 - [RxStorage SQLite](./rx-storage-sqlite.md) a really fast [RxStorage](./rx-storage.md) implementation based on **SQLite**.
 Made to be used on **Node.js**, **Electron**, **React Native**, **Cordova** or **Capacitor**.
 - [RxStorage Sharding](./rx-storage-sharding.md) a wrapper around any other [RxStorage](./rx-storage.md) that improves performance by applying the sharding technique.
 - **migrateRxDBV11ToV12** A plugins that migrates data from any RxDB v11 storage to a new RxDB v12 database.
 Use this when you upgrade from RxDB 11->12 and you have to keep your database state.
+- [RxStorage Memory Synced](./rx-storage-memory-synced.md) is a wrapper around any other RxStorage.
+The wrapper creates an in-memory storage that is used for query and write operations.
+This memory instance is replicated with the underlaying storage for persistence.
+The main reason to use this is to improve initial page load and query/write times.
+This is mostly usefull in browser based applications.

 ## Getting Premium